Email marketing is one of the best ways to monetize your blog.

 What is an email open rate?

-An email open rate is the number of email subscribers that open up a particular email you send compared to the total number of subscribers on your mailing list.
+An email open rate is the number of subscribers who open a particular email you send compared to the total number of subscribers on your mailing list.

 Let’s say you have 1000 email subscribers.

-If 300 open your last newsletter, then to find out your email open rate, we divide 300 by 1000 and multiply that answer to 100 to get the percentage.
+If 300 people people opened your last newsletter, to find out your email open rate, we divide 300 by 1000 and multiply that answer by 100 to get the percentage.

 So, your open rate would be 30%.